nimadez/voxel-builder/README.md

 - Average startup time 300 ms *(after the first launch)*
 - Unique handcrafted user-interface
 - Minimum dependency, portable, online and offline
+- Vanilla open-source, no compressed or encrypted code
 - Ad-free, no trackers, no logging, no loading screens

 ## Installation